-Ten-Year Review: Non-signatory Singapore has acknowledged the convention’s humanitarian rationale, but has not taken any steps to join it as it regards a ban on cluster munitions as counter-productive.
+Non-signatory Singapore acknowledges the humanitarian rationale of the Convention on Cluster Munitions, but has not taken any steps to join, as it regards a ban on cluster munitions to be counterproductive.
 Singapore has participated in meetings of the convention, most recently in September 2019.
-It voted in favor of a key United Nations (UN) resolution promoting the convention in December 2019.
+It voted in favor of a key United Nations (UN) resolution promoting the convention in December 2021.

+Singapore has stated that it sees military utility in cluster munitions, but has never used them.
 In 2015, Singapore Technologies Engineering announced that it no longer produces cluster munitions.
-The company was the only manufacturer of cluster munitions in the country, but the government of Singapore must still pledge not to produce cluster munitions in the future.
 Singapore has not exported cluster munitions since a 2008 moratorium.
-It possesses cluster munitions, but has not shared information on the types or quantities stockpiled.
-Singapore says it sees military utility in cluster munitions, but it is not known to have used them.
+Singapore possesses cluster munitions but has not shared information on the types or quantities stockpiled.

 The Republic of Singapore has not acceded to the Convention on Cluster Munitions.

-Singapore did not participate in any of the preparatory meetings of the Oslo Process to create the Convention on Cluster Munitions, but attended the Dublin negotiations in May 2008 as an observer.
+Singapore did not participate in any of the preparatory meetings of the Oslo Process that created the Convention on Cluster Munitions, but attended the Dublin negotiations in May 2008 as an observer.
 It did not participate in the convention’s Oslo Signing Conference in December 2008.

-In December 2019, Singapore voted in favor of a UN General Assembly (UNGA) resolution on the Convention on Cluster Munitions, which urges states outside the convention to “join as soon as possible.”
+In December 2021, Singapore voted in favor of a key United Nations General Assembly (UNGA) resolution urging states outside the convention to “join as soon as possible.”
 Singapore has voted in favor of the annual UNGA resolution promoting the convention since it was first introduced in 2015.

-Singapore is not party to the Mine Ban Treaty.
-It is also not party to the Convention on Conventional Weapons.
+Singapore is not party to the Mine Ban Treaty or the Convention on Conventional Weapons (CCW).